abdulrahman305/robotlb/README.md

     # Hetzner cloud network.
 If this annotation is missing, the operator will try to
     # assign external IPs to the load balancer if available.
 Otherwise, the update won't happen.
     robotlb/lb-network: "my-net"
+    # Requests specific IP address for the load balancer in the private network.
+If not specified,
+    # a random one is given.
+This parameter does nothing in case if network is not specified.
+    robotlb/lb-private-ip: "10.10.10.10"
     # Node selector for the loadbalancer.
 This is only required if ROBOTLB_DYNAMIC_NODE_SELECTOR
     # is set to false.
 If not specified then, all nodes will be selected as LB targets by default.
     # This property helps you filter out nodes.